mify-io/mify/docs/docs/roadmap.md

 This is our roadmap for supported features.
 Here you can track what features did we already implemented and what we're planning to do next.
-Feel free to reach out in our Slack or Github if you have a particular interest in any planned feature or have a suggestion for a new one.
+Feel free to reach out in our Discord or Github if you have a particular interest in any planned feature or have a suggestion for a new one.

 Legend: